alexg-axis/advent-of-code/2021/12/README.md

 ## --- Day 12: Passage Pathing ---

-With your submarine's subterranean subsystems subsisting suboptimally, the only way you're getting out of this cave anytime soon is by finding a path yourself.
+With your submarine's subterranean subsystems subsisting suboptimally (_Sublime._), the only way you're getting out of this cave anytime soon is by finding a path yourself.
 Not just __a__ path - the only way to know if you've found the __best__ path is to find __all__ of them.

 Fortunately, the sensors are still mostly working, and so you build a rough map of the remaining caves (your puzzle input).
 For example: